leah-jala/Portfolio2-Quiz-Geography/README.md

 The beer images were also listed as a problem.
 I had already used TinyPNG to compress them and I changed the height values to be explicit, but it did not change the Lighthouse result.

 ## Technology
-- Google Fonts
-- Font Awesome
+- [Google Fonts](https://fonts.google.com/) - I used the Roboto font style.
 - W3C Markup Validation Service
 - W3C CSS Validation Service - Jigsaw
 - Lighthouse